 What I Do

-I had the opportunity to learn how to shoot, edit and manage film projects with several friends that worked in the independent film industry in the NYC metro region.
-The initial inspiration for my desire to launch a hands-on film and video production academy came from my past involvement in producing short films and acting.
+I had the opportunity to learn how to shoot, edit and manage film projects with several friends that worked professionally in the film industry.
 Something magical happens when you pull a group of people together to make a film.
-I have witnessed friends, colleagues and complete strangers working harmoniously as a team, while any friction and challenges we sometimes experience in group endeavors were either non-existent or fell away quickly.
+I have witnessed friends, colleagues and complete strangers working harmoniously as a team, while any friction and challenges we sometimes experience in group endeavors were either non-existent or fell away quickly if ignited.
 Most everyone loves movies, and for those that get to have a hand in producing one, the rewards can be many.

-I believe that effective vocational rehabilitation that employ pursuits that focus on creative expression can help individuals find purpose, joy and meaning in their lives, as well as potentially be instrumental in recovery from various traumas and addictions.
+I believe effective vocational rehabilitation that employ pursuits that focus on creative expression can help individuals find purpose, joy and meaning in their lives, as well as potentially be instrumental in shifting a person's general demeanor and outlook on life in a positive manner.

 About Me

 I first employed very basic marketing in 1987.
 I had no budget for advertising, so I created many handwritten flyers with tear-off tabs with my phone number.
 I posted them near the exit doors of every supermarket within a 20-mile radius.
-I also did this at hi-rise apartment buildings after figuring out how to get past security personnel.
+I also did this at hi-rise apartment buildings after figuring out creative ways to get past security personnel.
 After making a few sales in my new endeavor, I simply mimicked what my father's partner did to generate more business—I ran print ads in the Sunday paper.
-Back then, the newspaper and the Yellow Pages were the only game in town.
-There was no Internet.
-It's much easier to start a new business venture today.
-Anyone with some savvy and an eagerness to learn can figure out.
+Back then, the newspaper and the Yellow Pages were the best resources for advertising a small business.
+There was no Internet the way we know it now.
+It's much easier to launch a new venture today.

-Six years after I closed my window coverings business due to market saturation and a downturn in the economy, I launched a successful pest control company in Bergen County, New Jersey.
-That year I also built and maintained one of the first small business websites in the pest control industry.
-In 1998, after learning how to build basic websites and generating and directing traffic (visitors) to those websites, I began earning revenue from online affiliate programs.
-I later leased a warehouse and built an eCommerce website that sold specialty and vintage foreign films in VHS and DVD formats to retail customers globally.
+Five years after I stopped selling window coverings due to market saturation and a downturn in the economy, I launched a successful pest control company based in Bergen County, New Jersey.
+That year, I also created one of the first small business websites in the pest control industry.
+I later leased a warehouse built an eCommerce website that sold rare and vintage foreign films in VHS and DVD formats to retail customers globally.
 I later sold my share of both ventures to my business partners.
-Learning how to effectively sell products and services online proved to be very valuable and in turn quite lucrative as well.
+Learning how to effectively sell products and services online proved to be very lucrative.

 We sold the magazine franchise in January of 2020, which was a blessing.
 Distribution of the magazine was dependent on local businesses being open.
-Beginning in April of 2020, through a series of events, I decided not to renew my apartment lease, sell my possessions and pack some clothes, computers, printer and several boxes of memorabilia and relocate from New Jersey to coastal Los Angeles county.
-Not long after my arrival, everything began to disconnect and it was beginning to appear likely that I did not come to LA to stay, but instead to be redirected to a place where I could "deprogram" from the fast, toxic city pace I was accustomed to for many years.
-I had a dear friend with an empty house in Grays Harbor County, Washington.
+Through a series of events beginning in April 2020, I decided not to renew my apartment lease and sell my possessions and pack some clothes, computers, printer and several boxes of memorabilia into my car and relocate from New Jersey to coastal Los Angeles county.
+Not long after my arrival, everything began to disconnect and it was beginning to appear as though I didn't come to LA to stay, but instead to be redirected to a place where I could "deprogram" from the fast, toxic city pace I was accustomed to for many years.
+I had a dear friend with an vacant house on the coast of Washington State.
 She suggested that I stay there for a while to regroup.
-The slower-paced, enchanting environment of the Washington coast soon began to grow on me and I decided to remain and move forward on launching my marketing company.
-Stay tuned...
+The slower-paced, enchanting environment of the Washington Coast soon began to grow on me and I decided to remain.
+I stayed for 34 months and came back to Bergen County to continue my life's adventure.
+Stay tuned!

 Cheers,